JordanRSimons/analyzing-hurricane-data/notebooks/03_statistical_analysis_case_study.md

 fullDataFiltered <- fullDataFiltered %>% filter(ISO_TIME %in% unlist(Map(`:`,windows$hourSt, windows$hourEnd)))
 ```

-Next, note that we don't actually care about all hurricanes occuring on these dates, just the ones in our list.
-We also need to worry about a duplicate name - within the defined windows, a second Hurricane Humberto occured outside the area of interest.
+Next, note that we don't actually care about all hurricanes occurring on these dates, just the ones in my list.
+We also need to worry about a duplicate name - within the defined windows, a second Hurricane Humberto occurred outside the area of interest.

 ```r
 # list of all storms